In Depth Baby Product Reviews Led by a Pediatrician

 REASONS TO AVOID

-Not suitable for frequent pumping
+Not for frequent use

 SPECIFICATIONS